Configure HTTPS on an Azure Front Door (classic) custom domain

 Your HTTPS request is being submitted.

-Your HTTPS request has been submitted successfully.
+Your HTTPS request was submitted successfully.

-Your domain ownership has been successfully validated.
+Your domain ownership was successfully validated.

-3. Certificate provisioning The certificate authority is currently issuing the certificate needed to enable HTTPS on your domain.
+3. Certificate provisioning The certificate authority is issuing the certificate needed to enable HTTPS on your domain.

 If an error occurs before the request is submitted, the following error message is displayed: